irdkwia/Hamtaro_NazoNazoQ_Text_Editor/README_EN.txt

 This is very slow, but you can check if the changes are made correctly.
 For more information, please check file "Doc/Examples.pdf".
+Also, there is a small video in Doc of various tests that works.
 -------------------------------------------------------------
                       Special Characters
 -------------------------------------------------------------